Start 'Em, Sit 'Em Week 3: Kickers

 Start 'Em & Sit 'Em is the ultimate weekly look at NFL matchups and how they'll affect your fantasy football team.
-Fantasy superstars such as Patrick Mahomes and Saquon Barkley will not be featured.
-All player matchups are based on PPR scoring system.
-For your final starting lineup decisions, check my weekly fantasy football lineup rankings..
+Fantasy superstars such as Patrick Mahomes and Saquon Barkley will not be featured in this column.
+All player matchups are based on a PPR scoring system.
+For your final starting lineup decisions, check my weekly fantasy football lineup rankings.

 Start 'Em